 - Lung volume

 - Flow rate

-The patient history, physical examinations, chest x-ray examinations, arterial blood gas analysis are also taken into account.
+The patient's history, physical examinations, chest x-ray examinations, and arterial blood gas analysis are also taken into account.

-- A spirometer is a device, which has a mouthpiece attached to a small electronic machine.
+- A spirometer is a device that has a mouthpiece attached to a small electronic machine.

 - Patient is evaluated inside an air-tight box that resembles a telephone booth.

 - Tidal volume (VT) - The volume of air inhaled or exhaled during normal breathing.

 - Minute volume (MV) - The total volume of air exhaled per minute.